Myths About Studying

 By Patti Hutchison

 1 We've all heard them.
 "If I study, I get a worse grade than if I didn't."
 "I do better if I start a project the night before it is due."
 "My teacher hates me; I'll never get a good grade in her class."
 "I'm just not smart enough to get good grades."
 "Grades don't really matter."
 The list goes on and on.
-These are myths about studying, no more than excuses really.
+These myths are unfounded, false notions, no more than excuses really.
 How many of them have you used?
 They just aren't true.
 Let's bust these myths one by one.

 2 "If I study, I get a worse grade than if I didn't."
 This is merely an excuse for not studying at all.
 Maybe once you did decide to actually study.
 You looked over your notes while watching TV and called it "studying."
 And surprise, you didn't do well on the test.
 So why study at all?